petkokp/m1-fpml/README.md

 **This class** (or an equivalent) **is a prerequisite for almost all other [AI] classes**.

-# What we did in class
+# What we will do/did in class

+I keep last year's notes as a guide for waht we aim to do, and attempt to update it with what we actually did this year, as the year goes:

 ## session 1 (2023) - GD+Linear Regression (+organizational stuff)